-Employees should do the following at the end of each workday to help prevent a disaster in the workspace:
+Following is a checklist of actions you should take at the end of each work day to help prevent a disaster in your workstation and in your area of the office:

 - Close office doors. - Remove all documents from your desk and store them away. - Close overhead cabinet doors.
 Documents stored on the floor should be in boxes and under the desk. - Make sure all coffee pots and other appliances are turned off and/or unplugged.